VKGL-Kwaliteit/BioinformaticaVeldnorm/README.md

 #### Test your additions

 To start the development version first navigate to the project folder.
-Next run the pnpm command:
+Next run the command:

 ```bash
 poetry run mkdocs serve